open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Future possibilities

+### Extending LoggerConfig

+In future, more fields can be added to `LoggerConfig` in order to conveniently address the most popular use cases.

+### Extending Logger.Enabled

 The `Enabled` API could be extended in the future to include additional parameters, such as `Event Name`, for processing event records.